Crunch-io/swarmy/README.md

 the system packages (Yum and Apt currently supported), download this repo, run setup.py, and then call a glue script of your choosing.

+### Prerequisites

+The bootstrap script and several of the provided stage2 scripts depend on system packages that may not be in the base system you have selected.
+It is suggested that you use cloud-init's cloud-config yaml format to install them.
+See `cloudconfig.yml` for an example.
+Make sure you include hardware enabling packages here (e.g., nvme-cli).
+A script (`cloudmultipart.py`) has been provided to assemble various cloud-init directives into a single file to be posted as AWS User Data (or similar).

+The `bootstrap.sh` script provided by swarmy requires virtualenv, curl, and pip.
+We also suggest installing the development package for libyaml.

 ### Variables that affect the bootstrap script

 There are a number of variables that will affect the behavior of the canned